• Skip to main content

 Directions:

-• Mix oils and 1 TBSP carrier in a small bowl (glass ramekin, not plastic) with fingertips
+• Mix oils and 1 TBSP carrier in a small bowl (glass ramekin, not plastic) with fingertips.
+It will be an oily liquid, so take care not to drip it when applying.

-• make sure the oils are well mixed (cloves and cinnamon can sting a bit if not mixed in well).
+• Make sure the oils are well mixed (cloves and cinnamon can sting if not mixed in very well).

-• Apply generously in a circular motion to the chest, back, upper arms, inside of upper thighs or soles of the feet until absorbed.
+• In a circular motion, apply generously to the chest, back, upper arms, inside of upper thighs or soles of the feet until absorbed.
 The skin is very absorptive and will transport the oils to where they are needed.
 Wear an old shirt or socks as the oils may discolor them.

 Deep Roots At Home now has a PODCAST!
 We are covering everything from vaccines, parenting topics, alternative medicine.
 Head over today and like, share and download a few episodes! https://buff.ly/3KmTZZd